Essential information for people who smoke

 Smoking can contribute to spreading the virus

 If you smoke, it is likely that your fingers will touch your lips more often.
-This can make you more vulnerable to COVID-19.
+This can put you at higher risk of exposure to COVID-19.
 Stopping smoking will improve your hand-to-mouth hygiene and reduce the spread of the virus.

 Smoking impacts the health of others